matn7/CS-Notes/src/main/java/basic_java/README.md

       2   5    13   18
 ```

-- Binary search tree are typically used for **FAST INSERTION** and **FAST LOOKUP**.
+- Binary search tree are typically used for **Fast Instertion** and **Fast Lookup**.
-- The structure of a tree depends on the order in which the nodes are ADDED:
+- The structure of a tree depends on the order in which the nodes are added:
-    - INSERTION
+    - Insertion
 - We can simply follow the RIGHT or LEFT subtrees based on the value we want to find:
-    - LOOKUP
+    - Lookup
 - Insertion and Lookup:
     - Insert the Node 2 in the tree